My Singing Monsters

-My Singing Monsters is a Canadian video game franchise developed by Big Blue Bubble.
-The first game of the series was published and released with help by Canada Media Fund (CMF) on September 4, 2012, for Apple iOS.
-Ports of the game for other operating systems were later released, including versions for Android, Amazon Kindle Fire, Barnes & Noble Nook, and Steam.
-The game was also released on the PlayStation Vita portable console.
-Since its release, My Singing Monsters has grown into a multimedia franchise, with a prequel, several spin-off games, books, live events and series, and a board game.
+My Singing Monsters is a 2012 Canadian video game franchise developed by Big Blue Bubble.
+The first game of the series was published and released with the help of Canada Media Fund (CMF) on September 4, 2012, for Apple iOS.
+Ports of the game for other operating systems were later released, including versions for Android, Amazon Kindle Fire, Barnes & Noble Nook, Steam, and PlayStation Vita.
+Since its release, My Singing Monsters has grown into a multimedia franchise, with a prequel, several spin-off games, books, live events, series and a board game.
 On May 12, 2021, Big Blue Bubble announced that the series would be releasing its first console title, My Singing Monsters: Playground, on November 9, 2021.

 My Singing Monsters

 A gameplay of My Singing Monsters, featuring a variety of monsters with different musical roles (Pre-2.0.0 graphics).